pyDock/AlphaFold3-Conda-Install/README.md

 ```bash
 ln -s ${PWD}/run_alphafold.py ${CONDA_PREFIX}/bin/run_alphafold.py
 ```
-Got it ✅ — here’s a clean note in the style you want:

 ### 4.8 Fix JAX JNP modules (optional)

 If a segmentation fault occurs when initializing `pjrt_plugin`, it may be due to **import order conflicts** between JAX and other C++/CUDA extensions (e.g. `alphafold3.cpp`, SciPy, RDKit).